teedihuni/Melo_TTS_kor/README.md

 ## For korean TTS

-Just inference in korea text
+Just using melotts in korea texts

 ### step 1
 you need to download weight in [melo hugginface](https://huggingface.co/myshell-ai/MeloTTS-Korean/tree/main).